Mac OS X FAQ

 XCode Error "The operation could not be competed."
 (Cocoa error - 102.) "

 You may encounter this error when trying to run your application over Xcode in the iOS Simulator.
-This is caused by the fact that iOS Simulator does not support the running of applications that are in a network-attached location via NFS.
+It is caused by the fact that iOS Simulator does not support the running of applications that are in a network-connected location via NFS.
 The home directories where the applications are placed are currently connected via NFS.

 The solution is to create a local directory where the application is stored and redirect the iOS Simulator to it.
 This can be accomplished by the following commands running in the terminal: